Britney Spears: 2011–2012: Femme Fatale and The X Factor

 In June 2011, Spears embarked on her Femme Fatale Tour.
 The first ten dates of the tour grossed $6.2 million, and the tour peaked at number 55 on Pollstars Top 100 North American Tours list for the halfway point of the year.
 The tour ended on December 10, 2011, in Puerto Rico, after 79 performances.
 A DVD of the tour was released in November 2011.
 In August 2011, Spears received the Michael Jackson Video Vanguard Award at the 2011 MTV Video Music Awards.
 The next month, she released her second remix album, B in the Mix: The Remixes Vol. 2.
 In December 2011, Spears became engaged to Trawick.
 Trawick was legally granted a role as co-conservator, alongside Jamie, in April 2012.

 In May, Spears replaced Nicole Scherzinger as a judge for the second season of the American version of The X Factor, joining Simon Cowell, L.A.
 Reid, and fellow new judge Demi Lovato, who replaced Paula Abdul.
 With a reported salary of $15 million, she became the highest-paid judge on a singing competition series in television history.
 However, Katy Perry broke her record in 2018 after Perry was signed for a $25 million salary to serve as a judge on ABC's revival of American Idol.
 Spears mentored the Teens category; her final contestant, Carly Rose Sonenclar, was named the runner-up of the season.
 After Spears decided not to return, Paulina Rubio was hired as her permanent replacement for the show's third and final season.

 That year, Spears collaborated with will.i.am on "Scream & Shout", released as the third single from his fourth studio album, #willpower (2013).
-The song later became Spears' sixth number-one single on the UK Singles Chart and peaked at number three on the Billboard Hot 100.
+The song later became Spears's sixth number-one single on the UK Singles Chart and peaked at number three on the Billboard Hot 100.
 "Scream & Shout" was among the best-selling songs of 2012 and 2013, with denoting sales of over 8.1 million worldwide.
 The accompanying music video was the third most-viewed in 2013 on Vevo, despite being released in 2012.
 In December 2012, Forbes named her music's top-earning woman of 2012, with estimated earnings of $58 million.